argonne-lcf/ALCF_Hands_on_HPC_Workshop/couplingSimulationML/SmartSim/README.md

 Here is some information about the example:
 - A Python driver script is used to launch the components of the workflow using the SmartSim API
-- The co-located database and simulation are launched simultaneously, each sharing CPU resources on the Polaris nodes.
-Inference on the GPU on Polaris is coming very soon!
+- The co-located database and simulation are launched simultaneously, each sharing CPU resources on the Polaris nodes
+- The model is evaluated on the GPU
-- The simulation will connect the SmartRedis client to the on-node database, upload the NN model to the database, and then iterate over a time step loop which generates inference data, sends it to the database, evaluates the model, and finally retreives the predictions
+- The simulation connects the SmartRedis client to the on-node database, uploads the NN model to the database, and then iterates over a time step loop which generates inference data, sends it to the database, evaluates the model, and finally retreives the predictions
 - The predictions are saved to a file for plotting and comparison with the true polynomial values

 To build the Fortran simulation code, follow the build instructions from the previous example.